Skip to main content

 In an effort to ensure the voting is as accurate and as fair as possible, only individuals who have been involved in the 2024/25 Optegra Championship season are eligible to vote.
 This requirement helps ensure that the voters have a good understanding of the performances and achievements of the participants.

 We kindly request you to submit your votes no later than 10:00 am on Monday, June 9th.
 Voting will close promptly at that time.
+Your active participation in our End of Season Awards voting will contribute significantly to recognising and appreciating exceptional talent within our Optegra Championship division.

 If you have any questions or queries, please contact WFA National Development Officer Ryan Sipple at ryan.sipple@thewfa.org.uk.